riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 S              | Value of the symbol in the symbol table GP             | Global Pointer register (x3)

+While the linker can make relocations on arbitrary memory locations, many relocations are designed for use with specific instructions or instruction sequences.
+For clarity, the description of those relocations assumes they are used in the intended context.

-### Position Independent Code
+## Position Independent Code

+### PC-Relative Procedure Calls

+### PC-Relative Jumps and Branches

+### PC-Relative Symbol Addresses

-PC-relative relocations on bit sequences for symbol addresses (such as the bit sequence emitted by the `auipc+addi` instruction pair expanded from the `la` pseudo-instruction) in position independent code are typically comprised of a pair of relocations: `R_RISCV_PCREL_HI20` plus `R_RISCV_PCREL_LO12_I` or `R_RISCV_PCREL_LO12_S`.
+PC-relative relocations for symbol addresses on pairs of instructions (such as the `auipc+addi` instruction pair expanded from the `la` pseudo-instruction) in position independent code are typically comprised of a pair of relocations: `R_RISCV_PCREL_HI20` plus `R_RISCV_PCREL_LO12_I` or `R_RISCV_PCREL_LO12_S`.

-The `R_RISCV_PCREL_HI20` relocation refers to a bit sequence where the high 20-bits are relocated to the symbol relative to the program counter.
-The `R_RISCV_PCREL_HI20` relocation is generally followed by an I-Type instruction (add immediate or load) with an `R_RISCV_PCREL_LO12_I` relocation or an S-Type instruction (store) and an `R_RISCV_PCREL_LO12_S` relocation.
+The `R_RISCV_PCREL_HI20` relocation refers to an `AUIPC` instruction containing the high 20-bits to be relocated to a symbol relative to the program counter address of the `AUIPC` instruction.
+The `AUIPC` instruction is followed by an I-Type instruction (add immediate or load) with an `R_RISCV_PCREL_LO12_I` relocation or an S-Type instruction (store) and an `R_RISCV_PCREL_LO12_S` relocation.

-The `R_RISCV_PCREL_LO12_I` or `R_RISCV_PCREL_LO12_S` relocations contain a label pointing to a bit-sequence with a `R_RISCV_PCREL_HI20` relocation entry that points to the target symbol:
+The `R_RISCV_PCREL_LO12_I` or `R_RISCV_PCREL_LO12_S` relocations contain
+a label pointing to a bit-sequence with a `R_RISCV_PCREL_HI20` relocation entry that points to the target symbol:

  - At label: `R_RISCV_PCREL_HI20` relocation entry ⟶ symbol
  - `R_RISCV_PCREL_LO12_I` relocation entry ⟶ label

-To get the symbol address to perform the calculation to fill the 12-bit immediate, the linker finds the symbol in the `R_RISCV_PCREL_HI20` relocation entry at the label.
+To get the symbol address to perform the calculation to fill the 12-bit immediate on the add, load or store instruction the linker finds the `R_RISCV_PCREL_HI20` relocation entry associated with the `AUIPC` instruction.
 The addresses for pair of relocations are calculated like this:

  - `hi20 = ((symbol_address - hi20_reloc_offset + 0x800) >> 12);`
  - `lo12 = symbol_address - hi20_reloc_offset - hi20;`

 The successive bit sequence has a signed 12-bit immediate so the value of the preceding high 20-bit relocation may have 1 added to it.

 # Program Header Table